handsontable/handsontable/docs/content/guides/accessibility/keyboard-navigation.md

 You can easily access all of Handsontable's features without using a mouse.
 This is especially useful for people with disabilities who rely on keyboard navigation.

-Navigating the grid is intuitive, and involves a few simple keystrokes.
-Try it out in the [demo](#default-keyboard-navigation) below.
-For example, you can move the focus with the arrow keys, press <kbd>**Enter**</kbd> to edit a cell, and press <kbd>**Esc**</kbd> to cancel editing.
-For more advanced actions, see the list of all [built-in shortcuts](@/guides/accessories-and-menus/keyboard-shortcuts.md#default-keyboard-shortcuts) or add shortcuts of [your own](@/guides/accessories-and-menus/keyboard-shortcuts.md#custom-keyboard-shortcuts).
+Keyboard navigation works out of the box and follows international standards.
+Navigating the grid takes a few simple keystrokes: you can try it out in the [demo](#default-keyboard-navigation) below.
+You can also fine-tune its behavior by using the navigation [options](#configure-keyboard-navigation-options).

-Handsontable's keyboard navigation works out of the box and follows international standards.
-You can also fine-tune its behavior by using the navigation [options](#enable-tab-key-navigation).
+For more advanced actions, see the [list of all built-in shortcuts](@/guides/accessories-and-menus/keyboard-shortcuts.md#default-keyboard-shortcuts), or add shortcuts of [your own](@/guides/accessories-and-menus/keyboard-shortcuts.md#custom-keyboard-shortcuts).

 ## Default keyboard navigation

-list shortcuts (which ones?)
+- A **short** list of selected navigation shortcuts (which ones?)
-demo
+- Demo with default navigation

-## Keyboard navigation options
+## Configure keyboard navigation options

-Demo with options:
+A single demo with all navigation options:

 - `disableTabNavigation`
 - `navigableHeaders`